Don-Uherka/InfosysIMS/README.md

 ## Running the tests

 Explain how to run the automated tests for this system.
 Break down into which tests and what they do

+You can run these tests by going into any testing class and right click and go down to run coverage as-junit 1.
+The tests for controllers will test the CRUD functions of the controller The tests for the DAO will test how the project is interacting with the database to insure everything is being submitted correctly.

 ### Unit Tests